frontendlane/responsify.dev/README.md

 -   tabindex on `<pre>` for chrome
 -   add postcss plugin that supports vi and vb units
 -   https://css-tricks.com/how-do-you-remove-unused-css-from-a-site/
--   safari desktop does not support :focus-visible
-    -   i implemented a polyfill. was this the right call? what about :focus:not(:focus-visible) and the like??
-    -   how do i get notified when :focus-visible ships with Safari so I can remove the polyfill??
 -   handle edge case when parent/viewport lower and upper bound are the same
 -   edge case when it's the same percentage value e.g. width: calc(0px + 7.813vw); /_ https://responsify.dev - viewport lower bound: 320px; viewport upper bound: 1024px; element lower bound: 25px; element upper bound: 80px; _/
 -   research vscode capabilities and options and add them to `.vscode` folder